 Difficulty: Very easy

 This simplistic chronological spread can be used to shed light on the influences that are now behind you, current influences, and what is approaching in the near future.
 Not much explanation is necessary on this one.
-Since any fool could understand this spread, it can be found on practically every tarot reading site and instruction book.

 The Blind Spot